WWL Tenants - Terms of Use

 Task 1 - Assign a role to a user

-Using Azure Active Directory (Azure AD), you can designate limited administrators to manage identity tasks in less-privileged roles.
+Using Microsoft Entra ID, you can designate limited administrators to manage identity tasks in less-privileged roles.
 Administrators can be assigned for such purposes as adding or changing users, assigning administrative roles, resetting user passwords, managing user licenses, and managing domain names.

-1. If you are not already logged in as a Global Administrator role, open the Azure Portal and log in.
+1. If you are not already logged in as an Administrator role, open the Microsoft Entra admin center and log in.

-3. Select on Users under the Manage section of the menu.
+3. Select All users under the Manage section of the menu.

 5. Choose Assigned roles from the Manage menu.